Wednesday, January 9, 2013

 Tom Bombadil as the Music of the Ainur

-(What follows is post 6 of 8 exploring the mystery of Tom Bombadil)
+(What follows is post 7 of 11 exploring the mystery of Tom Bombadil)

 Tom as the Incarnated Spirit of the Music of the Ainur

-Since we can safely conclude that Tom is not a Vala, a Maia, nor a nature spirit the question becomes what kind of incarnated spirit is he?
-How we do determine that?
+Since we can safely conclude that Tom is not a Vala, a Maia, nor a nature spirit; the question becomes what kind of incarnated spirit is he?
+How we do determine what type of spirit he is?
 The answer is rather simple, spirits are determined by that which is most central to their character and function.
 For Tom, his character is powerful yet limited, oldest, first and last, and rather joyful.
-He functions and is in close relation to music from the moment we meet him.
+He functions with and is in close relation to music from the moment we meet him.
 So when asking, "What type of Spirit is Tom since he is none of the above?"
-The most logical way to answer is to look at how he acts.
-That is what this theory attempts to do.
+The most logical way to answer is to look at how he acts and to look at the very essence of how he is presented to us by Tolkien.That is what this theory attempts to do.
+It should be noted that from the time Tom is introduced during the Old Man Willow encounter to his exit just before Bree there are over fifty references to and/or occurrences of singing, songs, music, etc. The statistical data alone is significant and shows how central music is to Tom's character and function.

 There are at least three objections which must be addressed before fleshing out this theory.
 The first of which is one the nature spirit theory must also answer, is there any textual grounding for inserting spirits that are not clearly laid out by Tolkien (Valar & Maiar)?
 Because my theory is closely related to the nature spirit theory the texts used against this objection are the same as theirs.
 In other words, we rely upon the same texts but our explanation of Tom’s essence and character differs.
 Tolkien leaves the door open for other “unknown” varieties of spirits in multiple locations.
 First, there is Ungoliant, who will be addressed more later, who is described by Tolkien in The Silmarillion, “The Eldar knew not whence she came; but some have said that in ages long before she descended from the darkness about Arda…” (The Darkening of Valinor, 77).
 Her species is clearly in question and much like Tom she is a mystery.
 Secondly, Tolkien when describing the Aratar (the highest 8 ruling Valar) and their commissioning to Arda he writes of the Maiar and other spirits:

-Eight remain, The Aratar, the High Ones of Arda: Manwe and Varda, Ulmo, Yavanna and Aule, Mandos, Nienna, and Orome.
-Though Manwe is their King and holds their allegiance under Eru, in majesty they are peers, surpassing beyond compare all others, whether of the Valar and the Maiar, or of any other order that Iluvatar has sent into Ea.[1]
+"Eight remain, The Aratar, the High Ones of Arda: Manwe and Varda, Ulmo, Yavanna and Aule, Mandos, Nienna, and Orome.
+Though Manwe is their King and holds their allegiance under Eru, in majesty they are peers, surpassing beyond compare all others, whether of the Valar and the Maiar, or of any other order that Iluvatar has sent into Ea."[1]

 It is clear that Tolkien leaves the door open for other orders of spirits besides the Valar and Maiar.

 Tolkien also writes of the Valar shaping Middle Earth and that they called to themselves other companions of various kinds, “and the Valar drew unto them many companions, some less, some well nigh as great as themselves, and they laboured together in the ordering of the Earth and the curbing of its tumults” (Silmarillion, 11).
 It is clear that other spirits were there in Middle Earth and were used to help in the ordering of the planet.
 These spirits were neither Valar nor Maiar.
-It is here, that we find a textual grounding for other Spirits, some of which were almost as powerful as the Valar themselves.
+It is here, that we find a textual grounding for other spirits, some of which were almost as powerful as the Valar themselves.
 Is this not an adequate description of Tom?
 Almost as powerful as a Valar yet not quite.
 Tom must be one of these spirits because as demonstrated above he cannot be a Maiar nor a Valar.
 So the question becomes how do we best speak of Tom as one of these other spirits?
-There are also the occurances of the Stone Giants, the Watchers, Cahadras, and Barrow-wights which seem to point to other spirits existing than the Maiar and the Valar.
+There are also the occurrences of the Stone Giants, the Watchers, Cahadras, the Ents, and the Barrow-wights which seem to point to other spirits existing than the Maiar and the Valar.

-The second objection is: isn’t Middle Earth the incarnation of the music and therefore there is no need to speak of any other.
+The second objection is: isn’t Middle Earth the incarnation of the music and therefore there is no need to speak of any other?
 While in a sense it is true that Arda is the incarnation of the Music, there is also a clear distinction drawn by Tolkien between the cosmos of Arda and the Music of the Ainur.
-In the creation account, Illuvatar teaches the Ainur the themes of music and eventually he teaches them the Great Theme.[2]
-But in this singing they are shown a vision of the creation that was to come, but it was not yet created, “Illuvatar said to them: ‘Behold your music!’
+In the creation account, Iluvatar teaches the Ainur the themes of music and eventually he teaches them the Great Theme.[2]
+But in this singing they are shown a vision of the creation that was to come, but it was not yet created, “Iluvatar said to them: ‘Behold your music!’
 And he showed them a vision, giving to them sight where before was only hearing” (Silmarillion, 6).
 The Valar are given a vision of what the music will create, sight where there was only hearing before.
 This division is picked up again:

-While the Ainur were yet gazing upon this vision, it was taken away from them that in that moment they perceived a new thing, Darkness, which they had not known before except in thought[3]…but Illuvatar called to them, and said: ‘I knew the desire of your minds that what ye has seen should verily be, not only in thought, but even as ye yourselves are, and yet other.
+While the Ainur were yet gazing upon this vision, it was taken away from them that in that moment they perceived a new thing, Darkness, which they had not known before except in thought[3]…but Iluvatar called to them, and said: ‘I knew the desire of your minds that what ye has seen should verily be, not only in thought, but even as ye yourselves are, and yet other.
 Therefore I say: Ea!
 Let these things be!’
 (Silmarillion, 9).

-Illuvatar communicates that he will give life, through the Flame Imperishable and the Music.
+Iluvatar communicates that he will give life, through the Flame Imperishable and the Music.
 But the Music itself is not Middle Earth, it is merely the means through which Middle Earth was created.
 This is picked up again when the Elves say the Music of the Ainur lives still in the echoes of the water of Middle Earth (Silmarillion, 8).
 Clearly here we can see that Middle Earth exists during history yet the Music is not there anymore as it once was yet there remains an echo of that Music in the water.
 The Music and the creation are undoubtedly intimately related but there remains a distinction.
 Notice it is a distinction not a separation.
-They are like to sides of the same coin intimately linked yet distinguishable.
-And in many senses the fact that Music is the means of creation should not surprise us that it then also be represented by a Spirit in Middle Earth, in this way this theory is close to the nature spirit theory which claims Tom is the Spirit of Middle Earth.
+They are like two sides of the same coin intimately linked yet distinguishable.
+And in many senses the fact that Music is the means of creation should not surprise us that it then also would be represented by a Spirit in Middle Earth, in this way this theory is close to the nature spirit theory which claims Tom is the Spirit of Middle Earth.

 A third possible objection is the idea of Tom being an incarnation of the Music is too close to the Christian doctrine of the incarnation of the Word.
 There are several distinctions here between my theory of Tom as the Music and the Christian doctrine of Jesus as the Word.
-First, I am not asserting that Tom shares in the divinity or essence of Illuvatar any more than that of a Valar or Maiar would.
+First, I am not asserting that Tom shares in the divinity or essence of Iluvatar any more than that of a Valar or Maiar would.
 Second, it should not surprise a reader of Tolkien to find Christian themes in his work that are close to Christian doctrines yet ultimately utterly different.
 This occurs time and time again in his work for example Frodo bearing the weight of the World's sin, yet Frodo himself falls prey to it.
 The theme of resurrection is applied several times in Tolkien's mythology (Gandalf, Beren, Glorfindel).
 The list could go on but it need not.
 So while Tom as the spirit of the Music may sound similar to the Christian doctrine of the incarnation, it need not be that way for that is not how I intend it.

 Now that the initial objections have been dealt with it is about time we begin to lay out the theory.
 As mentioned above we have established there is textual basis for talking about other Spirits besides the Valar and the Maiar.
 It is clear that Tom's status as an enigma and his inability to fit in to what we know of the Valar and Maiar that he is indeed one of these other spirits.
 So the question becomes, “how do we best explain what we know of Tom as revealed to us in LOTR?
 What type of Spirit is he?”
 As stated earlier the idea of him being linked solely to the Forest or just Middle Earth is full of issues and inconsistencies.
 So below I will lay out the textual support for Tom as the Incarnated Spirit of the Music of the Ainur.